PhpGt/StyleGuide/README.md

 + Use full stops to end full sentences
 + Don't use full stops to end fragmented sentences
 + Choose either full sentences or fragments in lists (not both)
++ Commit messages should be written to a specified shape, to categorise and convey intent